Logo Outpost The Hague Sitemap

 Mobile phones come in two categories: a subscription with a calling company or pre-pay calling with pre-pay credit.
 Shop around to take advantage of discounts and free promotions.
 Subscription is better if you are a frequent user.
 However non-EU residents might be asked for a hefty deposit (which can be as high as €680) or even be refused.
 Pre-pay mobiles are more convenient but offer less roaming coverage.
 Please note that hand-free sets are mandatory while driving in The Netherlands.

-KPN (KPN Voicemail 0900 0244) www.kpn.com/
+KPN (KPN Voicemail 0900-0244) www.kpn.com

-T-mobile 0800 7111 www.t-mobile.nl/
+T-mobile 0800 7111 www.t-mobile.nl

 For a mobile phone subscription, you will need to have a residence permit.
-If you don't have a residence permit yet, you can get a letter from Shell saying that you are living in The Netherlands.
+If you don’t have a residence permit yet, you can get a letter from Shell saying that you are living in The Netherlands.
 Alternatively, pre-paid phones are available from most mobile phone shops.
-It is possible to move the telephone number from your pre-paid to your subscription phone later.
-This will be easiest if it's the same company.

 Online telephone directories: